-- Visitor parking is permitted in designated visitor/student parking lots and spaces, provided a valid visitor permit is displayed.
+- Visitor parking is permitted in designated visitor/student parking lots and spaces, provided a valid visitor ePermit is associated with the vehicle.

-- Machine-dispensed short-term permits are non-refundable and cannot be applied to the purchase of a long-term permit.
-Starting in July 2021 your vehicles license plate will be required to purchase a parking permit.
+- Pay station short-term ePermits are non-refundable and cannot be applied to the purchase of a long-term permit.

 Visitor permits are valid for parking in time-restricted parking spaces for the time designated. e.g., 20, 30 or 40 minute green curb spaces.
 Other restrictions may apply to specific spaces or areas within a lot or parking structure.

 The permit is not valid for example, in Faculty "A", Staff "B", Coastal Access, Reserved, Restricted, Service, Vendor spaces.
 Additionally, the permit is not valid in university-owned residential housing parking lots and structures ("H" Permit lots).